forcedotcom/Analytics-Cloud-Dataset-Utils/README.md

 Input Parameter

---action  :"load" OR "defineExtractFlow" OR "defineAugmentFlow"  OR "downloadxmd"  OR "uploadxmd"  OR "detectEncoding" OR "downloadErrorFile"
+--action  :"load" OR  "downloadxmd"  OR "uploadxmd"  OR "detectEncoding" OR "downloadErrorFile"

 **load**: for loading csv

-**defineAugmentFlow**: for augmenting existing datasets

 **downloadxmd**: to download existing xmd files

 **uploadxmd**: for uploading user.xmd.json

-**defineExtractFlow**: for extracting data from Salesforce

 **detectEncoding**: To detect the encoding of the inputFile